 - Recognition of the unique value and needs of diverse populations

 - Innovation as essential to the practice of public health

 Director Nirav D. Shah, M.D., J.D.

 Nirav D. Shah, M.D., J.D., was appointed as Director of the Illinois Department of Public Health in January 2015 after dedicating his career to improving access to quality health care.

-As a physician, attorney, and former public health economist, Director Shah, has advised professionals around the nation and world about cost effective health systems and methods to enhance the delivery of efficient healthcare in policy and practice.
+As an attorney and former public health economist, Director Shah has advised professionals around the nation and world about cost effective health systems and methods to enhance the delivery of efficient health care in policy and practice.

 In his role leading the Illinois Department of Public Health, Director Shah continues his work championing health innovations, improving systems, and empowering communities.

 Office of Finance and Administration